 - The stock warrant’s first element is the total number of shares the holder is entitled to.

-- Secondly, the stock warrant specifies the rate at which the holder can purchase the shares, and the rate is known as the exercise price or strike price.
+- Secondly, the stock warrant designates the holder’s ability to purchase the shares at a specified rate, referred to as the exercise price or strike price.